"Open office plans are as bad as you thought." - The Washington Post

 Is your ABW tailored to your workforce?

 While there are a few essential components that make up your typical ABW, every office is different.
-You need to look at how your employees work in order to create the right activity zones for your particular office and ensure it truly meets the needs of its users.
+You need to look at how your employees work in order to create the right activity zones.
+For example, maybe your office is more of a place where employees work together and socialize while other work gets done remotely.
+Or perhaps most of the functions in your company depend on quiet solo spaces to get work done.

-And if you need some help creating your activity-based workspace, feel free to reach out!
+If you think this is what you're looking for, feel free to reach out!
 We’d be delighted to help.